Robinson Lifestyle Chalong Shopping Mall

-A new three-story shopping mall has opened in the south of the island.
+Robinson Lifestyle Chalong is a new three-story shopping mall in the south of the island.
 It’s designed around the concept of a “Carnival Village,” with recycled wood and traditional patterns used in the decor to reflect Phuket’s culture and charm.

 The mall is located in a non-touristy area, making it a calm and pleasant place to shop and discover interesting Thai brands.
 Here are a few worth checking out: